dgc-network/Learning-Digitalcoin-from-the-Command-Line/01_1_Introducing_Digitalcoin.md

 **_How Are Coins Transferred?_** Digitalcoin currency isn't physical coins.
 Instead it's an endless series of ownership reassignments.
 When one person sends coins to another, that transfer is stored as a transaction.
 It's the transaction that actually records the ownership of the money, not any token local to the owner's wallet or their machine.

 **_Who Can You Send Coins To?_** The vast majority of digitalcoin transactions involve coins being sent to individual people (or at least to individual Digitalcoin addresses).
-However, more complex methodologies can be used to send bitcoins to groups of people or to scripts.
+However, more complex methodologies can be used to send digitalcoins to groups of people or to scripts.
 These various methodologies have names like P2PKH, multisig, and P2SH.

 **_How Are Transactions Stored?_** Transactions are combined into larger blocks of data, which are then written to the blockchain ledger.
 A block is built in such a way that it cannot be replaced or rewritten once several blocks have been built atop (following) it.
-This is what makes bitcoins non-repudiable: the decentralized global ledger where everything is recorded is effectively a permanent and unchangeable database.
+This is what makes digitalcoins non-repudiable: the decentralized global ledger where everything is recorded is effectively a permanent and unchangeable database.

 However, the process of building these blocks is stochastic: it's somewhat random, so you can never be assured that a transaction will be placed in a specific block.
 There can also be changes in blocks if they're very recent, but only if they're _very_ recent.
 So, things become non-repudiable (and permanent and unchangeable) after a little bit of time.